 Short-term prevocational services, including development of learning skills, communication skills, interviewing skills, punctuality, personal maintenance skills, and professional conduct services to prepare individuals for unsubsidized employment or training

-Internships and work experience that are linked to careers, including transitional jobs:
+Internships and work experiences that are linked to careers, including transitional jobs

+Workforce preparation activities

+Financial literacy services, such as the following activities described in WIOA §129(b)(2)(D)

+Out-of-area job search and relocation assistance

+English language acquisition and integrated education and training programs

+Internships and Work Experiences

-Internships and work experience are planned, structured learning experiences that take place in a workplace for a limited period of time.
+Internships and work experiences are planned, structured learning experiences that take place in a workplace for a limited period of time.
 Work experience may be paid or unpaid, as appropriate.
 An internship or work experience may be arranged within the private for-profit sector, the nonprofit sector, or the public sector.
 Labor standards apply in any work experience setting where an employee/employer relationship, as defined by the Fair Labor Standards Act (FLSA), exists.

+Transitional Jobs

 Transitional jobs, as described in WIOA §134(d)(5), are time-limited work experiences that are subsidized for adults and dislocated workers who have barriers to employment because of chronic unemployment or inconsistent work history, as determined by the Board.
 Transitional jobs must be provided in combination with basic career services and supportive services.
 This combination of services is intended to help adults and dislocated workers transition to unsubsidized employment by the time their transitional jobs come to an end.
 These jobs may be in the public, private, or nonprofit sectors.
 Transitional jobs can be an effective way for individuals to gain necessary work experience that they would otherwise not be able to get through an on-the-job training (OJT) contract.
 The goal is for the individual to establish a work history, demonstrate work success, and develop skills that lead to entry into unsubsidized employment.
-In a transitional job, there is no expectation that the individual will continue his or her employment with the employer after the work experience is complete.
+In a transitional job, there is no expectation that the individual will continue to be employed with the employer after the work experience is complete.

-Boards may establish a policy to place a limit on the duration of transitional jobs offered in the workforce area.
+Boards may establish policies that limit the duration of transitional jobs that are offered in the workforce area.
 Boards must not use more than 10 percent of their combined total of adult and dislocated worker funds to subsidize transitional jobs.

-Workforce preparation activities

-Financial literacy services, such as the activities described in WIOA §129(b)(2)(D);

-Out-of-area job search and relocation assistance; and

-English language acquisition and integrated education and training programs.

 Follow-Up Services

 Follow-up services must be made available, as appropriate—including counseling regarding the workplace—for participants in adult or dislocated worker activities who are placed in unsubsidized employment for a minimum of 12 months after the first day of employment.